johnangelo123/AMD-Hackaton/README.md

 Students spend hours at the start of every semester manually copying deadlines from messy PDF syllabi into their calendars and building flashcards for core concepts.

 ## Our Solution
-Omni-Syllabus-Agent automates the entire academic prep pipeline.
+Syllabus-to-Study Agent automates the entire academic prep pipeline.
 Simply drop a syllabus PDF into our Streamlit app, and our dual-agent system takes over:
 1. **The Calendar Agent:** Extracts every exam, quiz, and project deadline, instantly formatting them into a ready-to-import Google Calendar `.csv`.
 2. **The Flashcard Agent:** Scans for core terminology and definitions, generating a ready-to-import Anki Deck.